wp-plugins/child-theme-configurator/readme.txt

 == Frequently Asked Questions ==

+= Why are my menus displaying incorrectly when I activate the new child theme? = ...or...
+= Why is my custom header missing when I activate the new child theme? = ...or...
+= Why does my custom background go back to the default when I activate the new child theme? = ...or...
+= Why do my theme options disappear when I activate the new child theme? =

+These options are specific to each theme and are saved separately in the database.
+When you create a new child theme, its options are blank.

+Many of these options can be copied over to the child theme by checking "Copy Parent Theme Menus, Widgets and other Options" when you generate the child theme files on the Parent/Child tab.

+If you want to set different options you can either apply them after you activate the child theme, or by using the "Live Preview" under Appearance > Themes.

+* Menus: Go to Appearance > Menus and click the "Locations" tab.
+By default, the primary menu will generate the links automatically from the existing pages.
+Select your customized Menu from the dropdown and click "Use New Menu."
+This will replace the default menu and you will see the correct links.
+* Header: Go to Appearance > Header.
+Some themes will show the "Title" and "Tagline" from your "General Settings" by default.
+Click "Choose Image" and find the header from the Media Library or upload a new image.
+This will replace default with your custom image.
+* Background: Go to Appearance > Background and choose a new background color or image.
+* Options: Every theme handles options in its own way.
+Most often, they will create a set of options and store them in the WordPress database.
+Some options are specific to the active theme (or child theme), and some are specific to the parent theme only (meaning the child theme CANNOT override them).
+You will have to find out from the theme author which are which.

+= How do I add Web Fonts? =

+The easiest method is to paste the @import code provided by Google, Font Squirrel or any other Web Font site into the @import tab.
+The fonts will then be available to use as a value of the font-family rule.
+Be sure you understand the license for any embedded fonts.

+You can also create a secondary stylesheet that contains @font-face rules and import it using the @import tab.

+= Does it work with Multi site? =

+Using with WordPress Network sites requires additional steps:

+1. Install as Network Admin and Network Enable the Plugin.
+2. Go to the site you want to customize.
+3. Go to Tools > Child Themes and configure a child theme for the parent theme you want to use
+4. Go back to Network Admin and Network Enable the new Child theme.
+5. Go back the site and activate the child theme.

+Now you can edit your child theme from Tools > Child Themes.
+NOTE: Only users with "edit_theme_options" capability will have access to the Child Theme Configurator.

 = Does it work with plugins? =

 We offer a premium extension to let you easily modify styles for any WordPress Plugin installed on your website.
 The Child Theme Configurator Plugin Extension scans your plugins and allows you to create custom stylesheets in your Child Theme.
 Learn more at http://www.lilaeamedia.com/plugins/child-theme-plugin-styles